• ASTEC Enrollment FAQs

 • Who should fill out the lottery form?

-• New Students: Please complete the enrollment form and submit it by midnight on February 28, 2025.
-(Create a new form for each child.)
+• New Students: Please complete the EnrollOKC form and submit it by midnight on February 12, 2026.

-Siblings of Current ASTEC Students: Automatically accepted but must complete the form below by February 28, 2025, to receive priority.
+Siblings of Current ASTEC Students: Automatically accepted but must complete the EnrollOKC lottery form before February 12, 2026, to receive priority.

-Current ASTEC Students: Do not fill out this form.
-Current students are automatically accepted.
-ASTEC will send enrollment paperwork to current scholars during the spring semester.
+Current ASTEC Students: Do not fill out the EnrollOKC form.
+Current students are automatically accepted and given first priority.
+ASTEC will send re-enrollment information to current scholars in early January 2026.

 • How does an enrollment lottery work?